-The decrease in total gross margin percentage was primarily due to higher amortization of intangible assets from the Acquired Detector Business, a product mix shift to lower margin products and other indirect product related costs.
-The decrease in medical gross margin percentage was primarily due to the reasons stated above and the decrease in industrial gross margin percentage was primarily due to indirect product related costs.
+The decrease in total gross margin percentage was primarily due to higher amortization of intangible assets of \$1.8 million from the Acquired Detector Business, other indirect product related costs and a product mix shift to lower margin products.
+The decrease in medical gross margin percentage was primarily due to the reasons stated above, and the decrease in industrial gross margin percentage was primarily due to higher manufacturing costs.